SreeXD/edith/README.md

 # edith
 Interactive virtual assistant for predicting house prices in bangalore

+The model used for prediction was done by [Vaisakh RS](https://github.com/Vaisakh-RS)